 Everyone has forgotten their router's username and password at one time or another.
 Other people never learn their router's default login.
 If this sounds familiar, there's no need to despair.
-There are a few options you can try.

 Without a doubt, the easiest and most reliable solution.
 All routers come with either documentation or, most commonly, a label on the router itself with its default username and password clearly stated.
 These are generally located on the back or underside of the router itself.